Types of Turtles

 Members of the family Emydidae, the native water turtles, inhabit freshwater environment across North America.
 The Western Pond Turtle (Clemmys marmorata), a western species, is listed as endangered in Washington State, with habitat loss cited as a causal factor.

-The yellow-bellied slider (Trachemys scripta scripta), inhabits slow moving water bodies like ponds and lakes of the South.
+The yellow-bellied slider, (Trachemys scripta scripta), a relative of the more common Red-headed Slider, inhabits slow moving water bodies like ponds and lakes of the South.

 The Peninsula Cooter (Pseudemys peninsularis), also known as the Florida River Cooter, lives in slow flowing rivers and streams from Virginia, south through Florida.

-They are an above averaged sized turtle, growing up to sixteen inches in length.
-Their diet consists primarily of local plant life.
+Above averaged sized turtles, they feed primarily of local plant life.
 The picture shows a specimen with a colorful green and yellow patterned shell.

 Seven different Diamondback Terrapin subspecies (Malaclemys terrapin) represent the Emydidae family, although they present a variation on the Emydidae freshwater preference theme by inhabiting transition zones between the freshwater rivers and salt water oceans of the East Coast and Gulf of Mexico.